tr1xem/alienfx-linux/README.md

 complete light support for most of the device dell produce.

 Check out `Example-App/` for a sample application.
-ALl testing applications are located in `alienfx-cli/` folder.
+All testing applications are located in `alienfx-cli/` folder.

+Tested on linux:
+- Alienware elc (g-series,alienware m series)
+- Darfon (alienware series)

 ## AlienFX-SDK